iris-edu/miniseed2dmc/README.md

-# miniseed2dmc - send Mini-SEED to a Data Managment Center
+# miniseed2dmc - send Mini-SEED to a Data Management Center

-This program transfers selected Mini-SEED data records from the localxi computer to a remote Data Managment Center.
-Prior to using this program coordination with DMC is required.
+This program transfers selected Mini-SEED data records from the local computer to a remote Data Management Center.
+Prior to using this program coordination with the DMC is required.

 To track the Mini-SEED data transferred the program writes SYNC files representing the data coverage.
 Additionally, a state file is maintained